Skip to main content

 Should I use 304 or 316 stainless steel hardware?

-Within roughly one mile of the Pacific (Manhattan Beach, Santa Monica, Long Beach, Hermosa, Venice, Malibu, Palos Verdes, Newport, La Jolla), specify 316 marine-grade stainless.
-The added molybdenum content resists chloride pitting from marine layer salt that destroys standard 304 stainless within 4 to 6 years.
-Inland LA (Burbank, Pasadena, Studio City, Glendale, San Fernando Valley), 304 is fine.
-The material upgrade adds $180 to $420 across a typical build.
+For projects within roughly one mile of the ocean in cities like Manhattan Beach, Santa Monica, Long Beach, Hermosa, Venice, Malibu, Palos Verdes, Newport, and La Jolla, you must specify 316 marine-grade stainless.
+The marine layer's salt content causes chloride pitting that will destroy 304 stainless hardware within 4 to 6 years.

 What are the most common hidden costs in an LA outdoor kitchen build?